MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## August

+### 3 - Fibonacci Sequence
+The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones.
+When starting with 0 and 1, the first 10 numbers in the sequence are 0, 1, 1, 2, 3, 5, 8, 13, 21, 34.

+Given an array containing the first two numbers of a Fibonacci sequence, and an integer representing the length of the sequence, return an array containing the sequence of the given length.

+Your function should handle sequences of any length greater than or equal to zero.
+If the length is zero, return an empty array.
+Note that the starting numbers are part of the sequence.

 ### 2 - Base Check
 Given a string representing a number, and an integer base from 2 to 36, determine whether the number is valid in that base.